federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 -   *a two-humped (or bimodal) distribution*, with at least one decade in between the two peaks in which contributions were fewer than usual.
 The humps are particularly visible in the densities of Western Europe and Asia, and less in that of North America (whose distribution more closely resembles a Gaussian or Student's t).
 Again, are these humps genuine, or are they inflated by same-continent co-productions?

+An analysis of co-productions through time may help shed light on these points.

 ### **VII.
 Timeline of co-productions**

 ``` r